-Both the 5K and 10K start and finish at Pisgah Brewery.
-The Race is Saturday, April 7, 2018.
+Both the 5K and 10K Start and Finish at the Pisgah Brewing Co.
+The Race is Saturday, March 28, 2020.
 The Start time is 2:00 PM.
 The course circles Lake Tomahawk with a stunning view of the Seven Sisters Mountain Range and winds through the beautiful North Fork valley.
 The course ends after circling through the picturesque campus of the Black Mountain Neuro-Medical Treatment Center.

 Join us for a super fun 5K 10K in support of the efforts of the Black Mountain Greenways Commission and the Town of Black Mountain to create safe, beautiful paths and byways through our community.
 Greenways provide important outlets for fitness, recreation, education and preservation of our town’s land resources.
 Greenways are for everyone!
 They provide opportunities for families enjoying time together outdoors, persons using wheelchairs, students learning about nature, even top athletes preparing for an important race.